MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Find-Module.md

 ```

 ### -Includes
-Returns only those modules that include specific kinds of Windows PowerShell functionality.
+Returns only those modules that include specific kinds of PowerShell functionality.
 For example, you might only want to find modules that include DSCResource.
 The acceptable values for this parameter are: